 The Lexus RX hybrid lives up to its luxury reputation with a quiet, comfortable ride and an array of useful standard and optional technology.

 Like other hybrid SUVs, the Lexus RX 450h's biggest weak spot is its substantial price premium compared to its counterpart with a conventional powertrain.
 The nonhybrid 2011 Lexus RX 350 starts more than $5,000 cheaper, and other nonhybrid luxury SUVs cost less as well.
-The RX 450h has room for five passengers, unlike it's less-expensive and nearly-as-efficient cousin, the 2011 Toyota Highlander Hybrid (Base MSRP: $38,140 to $43,795), which can carry seven.
+The RX 450h has room for five passengers, unlike it's less-expensive and nearly-as-efficient cousin, the 2011 Toyota Highlander Hybrid, which can carry seven.
 Front-wheel drive is standard on the Lexus hybrid SUV, with all-wheel drive available as an option.

 The IIHS gives the RX 450h its Top Safety Pick designation, indicating that it scored the highest possible rating in all crash-test scenarios.